Mangar2/Quabla/README.md

 Qapla chess engine

-The current version 0.2 - the second pre-release version
+The current version 0.3 - the third pre-release version

 ## What is a chess engine?